TomLiDev/battleships/README.md

 1. Go to Github and Log in (or sign up).

-2. Find the repository for this project, TomLiDev/Space-Quiz-Pilot-Assessment.
+2. Find the repository for this project, TomLiDev/battleships

-3. Click on the Settings link.
+3. Copy the code from the repository into your IDE

-4. Click on the Pages link in the left hand side navigation bar.
+4. In your IDE, create the requirements.txt doc with the pip3 > freeze command, ensuring the requirements.txt is named exactly that.

-5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select folder menu.
+5. Go to Heroku, and log in (or sign up)

-6. Click Save.
-Your live Github Pages site is now deployed at the URL shown.
+6. Create a

 ## Local Development